-- The Common Application or the Saint Martin's application - A 250-500 word personal essay, as instructed on the application

-- Official high school transcript, GED, HSED certificate or home school documentation - Official transcripts from all colleges or universities attended as part of Running Start or other College in the high school programs (if applicable) - Test scores from the College Board's SAT exam or American College Testing's ACT exam or the Classic Learning test's CLT.
-Saint Martin's institutional codes, to have your exam scores reported to the Office of Admissions, are 4674 for the SAT and 4474 for the ACT - A letter of recommendation from a teacher or guidance counselor (one letter is required; applicants may send up to three letters)
+- The Common Application or the Saint Martin's application - A 250-500 word personal essay, as instructed on the application - Official high school transcript, GED, HSED certificate or home school documentation - Official transcripts from all colleges or universities attended as part of Running Start or other College in the high school programs (if applicable) - Test scores from the College Board's SAT exam or American College Testing's ACT exam or the Classic Learning test's (CLT).
+Saint Martin's institutional codes, to have your exam scores reported to the Office of Admissions, are 4674 for the SAT and 4474 for the ACT.
+Saint Martin's does allow screen shots of the test scores to be sent directly by the student to their admission counselor as well. - A letter of recommendation from a teacher or guidance counselor (one letter is required; applicants may send up to three letters)

-Saint Martin's University does not charge an application fee.
+Saint Martin's University does not charge an application fee for undergraduate applications.